-- 1. The Pavement Specialist will assist Engineer to determine any extenuating circumstances such as poor subgrade issues, leveling, or wedging and may accept failing test sections in accordance with Article 105-3.
+- 1. The Engineer or their representative will determine any extenuating circumstances such as poor subgrade issues, leveling, or wedging and may accept failing test sections in accordance with Article 105-3.
 If it is determined that the area the Verification core was taken is not representative of the entire test section, the QC density results will be used for acceptance.
 If the Engineer determines extenuating circumstances exist, then that should be documented, and the QC results shall be used for acceptance. - 2.
-If the Pavement Specialist determines extenuating circumstances do not exist then: The Verification core and original QC cores from the failing test section will be jointly re-tested.
+If the Engineer or their representative determines extenuating circumstances do not exist, then: The Verification core and original QC cores from the failing test section will be jointly re-tested.
 At the same time, Department personnel will take possession of all original QC cores from that day's lot.
 If the re-test of the original QC and V cores are within limits of precision, the original QC test result will be used for acceptance.
-No further retesting will be required if above is met. - 3.
-After jointly retesting, if the original Verification test result is still not within the limits of precision when compared to the QC result, the Dispute Resolution core from the Verification test section and QC cores from the remaining test sections of that day's lot will be tested at an available M&T Lab per Pavement Specialist approval. - a) The DR test result will be used in lieu of the original QC result for acceptance of that test section. - b) If the re-tests of the original QC cores from the remaining test sections are within limits of precision, the original QC results will be used for the remaining test sections. - c) If the QC cores from one or more of the remaining test sections fail to meet the limits of precision, a DR core will be taken from those test sections and tested at the M&T Lab per Pavement Specialist approval.
+No further retesting will be required if the above is met. - 3.
+After jointly retesting, if the original Verification test result is still not within the limits of precision when compared to the QC result, the Dispute Resolution core from the Verification test section and QC cores from the remaining test sections of that day's lot will be tested at a Materials & Tests laboratory. - a) The DR test result will be used in lieu of the original QC result for acceptance of that test section. - b) If the re-tests of the original QC cores from the remaining test sections are within limits of precision, the original QC results will be used for the remaining test sections. - c) If the QC cores from one or more of the remaining test sections fail to meet the limits of precision, a DR core will be taken from those test sections and tested at the Central or another M&T Lab.
 When required the DR test result will be used in lieu of the QC result for the applicable test sections. - d) When complete with the dispute resolution process, the applicable QC or DR results from individual test sections will be averaged to determine acceptance of the entire lot.